 If you make a request to this effect, we will without undue delay delete the personal data we have registered about you, unless we are entitled to keep processing the data on a different basis, for instance if such processing is necessary to be able to establish a legal claim, or if it is necessary in order for us to be able to respond to questions from you.

 In certain circumstances you may also ask us to provide you with a copy of your personal data in a structured, generally applied and machine-readable format and request that we transfer the data to another data controller (data portability).

 If our processing of your personal data is based on your consent, you may at any time revoke your consent.
 To do so, you need to contact us (see below).
-If you revoke your consent, we will cease to process your personal information, unless we are entitled or obligated to continue our processing or storage of your personal information on a different basis, including pursuant to the law.
+If you revoke your consent, we will cease to process your personal data, unless we are entitled or obliged to continue our processing or storage of your personal data on a different basis, including pursuant to the law.
 Revoking your consent does not affect the legality of the processing that took place prior to such revocation.

 If you want to exercise your rights as described above, feel free to contact us at any time (see below).